We have listed some of the common questions asked about our personal alarms. Feel free to contact us if your question is not answered here.

-Your personal medical alarm comes with a $5.00 pre-paid ALDI mobile SIM card that has already been installed in the device for you.
-Instructions are included on how to activate the SIM card with ALDI Mobile and how to load some credit on to your account.
+Your personal medical alarm comes with a $2.00 pre-paid Telstra SIM card.
+Instructions are included on how to activate the SIM card with Telstra and how to load some credit on to your account.
 You choose the most appropriate amount of credit to load onto your account.
 That’s it – there are no additional fee’s or charges.

 A quick reference guide is supplied with the product .
 You will need to switch your device on outside for 10 minutes so that it can connect to your local satellite for the first time, and then put on charge for 3 hours for the first time.
 After that it should be charged every 1 – 3 days for 45 minutes.
 We recommend putting the charger cradle on your bedside table.
 Programming is done with a mobile phone by sending SMS commands to the device, the device will then in turn respond by SMS.
 You might like to have a relative do the initial set up for you.